 Around £12 for 15 BIG bags suitable for any toilet or bucket.

 These Bog in a Bag refills are described as “degradable bags”…we haven’t been able to find out what Bog in a Bag mean by that exactly, but degradable is VERY different from biodegradable.

 Manufacturers really need to start being honest about the length of time it takes for the plastic to break down.

 There are some bags you can simply wee into without the need for a structure at all.
 Again, apart from one we’ve found, these aren’t biodegradable plastic so are only for emergencies.

 Weeing for women

-The choices are the reusable Shewee, which also comes with an option of an extension pipe (it really does!) and even knickers with a handy hole; the one-wee cardboard Peebuddy, and the bendable Whiz Freedom.
+The reusable Shewee, comes with an option of an extension pipe (it really does!).

 The glorious Happy Going.
 A waterproof toilet roll cover with disco lights!
 We take it along because it makes us smile as well as being useful (and only £5).

 Natural air freshener that really works.
 With 41 essential oils.
 Expensive but one little spray will do the trick.
 Good if you’re toileting inside your tent or campervan!

 Lovely design but make sure you peg and guy it well in windy conditions (hee hee).
 The flexible structure of this £30 Olpro utility tent make it easy to put up, but a bit prone to bending in a breeze.